 You may write the first attempt at the Part II examination in the eighth semester of commencement of the programme.

-You may apply and motivate for an extension of this period, but you will be excluded from the programme if the FCPath Part II examination has not been completed by the end of the ninth semester.
+You may apply and motivate for an extension of this period, but you will be excluded from the programme if the first attempt at the FCPath Part II examination has not been completed by the end of the ninth semester.

 There will be three opportunities to write the Part II examination.